yongchaofan/tinyTerm/docs/index.md

 To automate the execution of commands, simply drag and drop from text editor to the input line in autocomplete mode, or select "Run..." from Script menu and select a text file with all the commands need to be executed.

-## Create Extension

-tinyTerm has a xmlhttp interface built in at 127.0.0.1:8080 for advanced scripting.
+**SCP integration** is a feature that maybe more attractive to server administrators than network engineers.
+When a SSH session is established in tinyTerm, simply drag and drop a file or multiple file to the terminal window will cause those files been transfered to remote host using SCP, remote files will be created in the current directory.
+Full featured scp command can be used in autocomplete mode like "!scp *.txt :" for upload and "!scp :*.log ." for download.

+For simpler download operation, although not as simple as drag and drop, see the next section.

+**Script Extension** is the third unique feature of tinyTerm.
+Built in xmlhttp interface at 127.0.0.1:8080 allows tinyTerm to be controled programmatically.
 VBScript and JavaScript are two of the scripting languages that can take advantage of the xmlhttp interface.
-Files in the script folder will be listed in the script menu, select one to execute, or use "Run..." to choose a script file from the file system.
-The screen capture below shows the execution of scp_download.js from script menu, which retrieves the selected filename “tinyTerm.exe” and uses “!scp” command to download from remote host, all operation are performed using xmlhttp://127.0.0.1:8080 to send command through tinyTerm.
-When multiple instance of tinyTerm are started, each instance will use a unique port number starting from 8080 and counting up, 8081, 8082...etc.
-Special commands supported on the xmlhttp interface:
+Below are the commands most useful through xmlhttp interface:

 	!Disp {str}	Display {str} in terminal window
 	!Recv		Return scroll buffer content since last Disp/Recv/Send command !Send {cmd}	Send command and return immediately !Selection	Get current text selection

+The screen capture below shows the execution of scp_download.js from script menu, which retrieves the selected filename “tinyTerm.exe” and uses “!scp” command to download from remote host, all operation are performed using xmlhttp://127.0.0.1:8080 to send command through tinyTerm.

 ![extension](tinyTerm-4.gif)